 It is something that must be practiced in all areas of a maintenance organization and bought-in to by management as well.

-A good place to begin is by reading reliabilityweb.com’s, “Reliability Centered Maintenance Project Manager’s Guide, which you can access here.
+A good place to begin is by reading reliabilityweb.com’s, “Reliability Centered Maintenance Project Manager’s Guide.

 While RCM has been around for quite some time, it continues to advance with new research, advanced technologies, and further use cases.

 It is also a great practice for companies looking to become ISO55000 certified as many of the guiding principles are similar.